 II.
-Elective Credit Hours: Minimum 7 credit hours; refer to 3.2.10.4 Environmental Studies Elective Systems below.
+Elective Credit Hours: Minimum 7 credit hours; refer to "Major Electives."

-3.2.10.4 - Major Electives
+3.2.10.5 - Major Electives

 In general, any 2000-level or higher course approved by the student's major advisor in Environmental Studies may count as a major elective.
 The most common courses selected to count as major electives are organized into systems below.
 This is intended as a guide for students and advisors as they choose electives to best enrich and complement their paths through the major.